motoenduroboy/BetterDiscord-Themes/README.md

 # BetterDiscord-Themes
-BetterDiscord Themes made by me
+BetterDiscord Themes made by me.
 These Themes Require [BetterDiscord](https://betterdiscord.net/home/).
 They will not work with out them

 ## Installation